 - Control unit (MCU, Si5351 oscillator, 1306 OLED and related stuff

 In the receiver I changed the NE612 into a dual gate MOSFET mixer stage because I found out that the IMD3 was causing problems in the evenings when high signal levels were present.
-The dual gate MOSFET mixer turned out to be more stable in respect to high signal levels.
+The dual gate MOSFET mixer turned out to be much more stable in respect to high signal levels.
 With the Si5351 being able to produce about 3 Vpp. of rf energy the mixer could be fed with an appropriate signal level.
 Dual gate MOSFETS work best when injected signal is between 3 and 5 Vp..

-The MC1350 had been removed because the simplicity of the AGC that section that could also be simplified because only one type of AGC voltage had to be produced.
-Remember: The dual gate MOSFET and the MC1350 have reverse AGC characteristics, thus an AGC that controls both types of amplifiers has to produce two types of AGC voltage.
-One rising and one falling when signal levels increase in the receiver.
+The MC1350 in the IF amplifier had been removed because the simplicity of the AGC hat to be improved.
+This is is because only one type of AGC voltage had to be produced.
+The dual gate MOSFET and the MC1350 have reverse AGC characteristics, thus an AGC that controls both types of amplifiers has to produce two types of AGC voltage.
+One voltage increasing and the other decreasing when signal levels rise in the receiver.

 The microphone amplifier was not necessary because an electret microphone outputs enough audio frequency voltage to drive the NE612 mixer directly.
 An intermediate amplifier with bipolar transistor amplifies between the SSB filter and the TX mixer pushes the signal to an appropriate level, thus enough energy always is present in the first transmitter stages.